mustaphamodaffar/x-stitch/README.md

  - Introduce further image preprocessing.
 Currently, I sharpen the edges which has had a great impact, but I am considering something even more impactful.
    - The main challenge currently comes from converting photographs - how can we accentuate the intricate features in these images that may perhaps be blending into the background?
 TBC.
  - Am I happy with the color quantization?
 Maybe..
+ - The major gridlines (marking every ten stitches) need to be accentuated further
  - Add a key to the pattern to identify each symbol:color pair
  - Return the output as a pdf
  - Slap a GUI in front of the script (streamlit looks promising for this)